Praedial larceny

-Praedial larceny is the theft of agriculture produce.
+Praedial larceny is the theft of agricultural produce.
 While such theft is almost universal, this term is primarily used in the Caribbean region where it is widely acknowledged to be a practice negatively impacting development of agriculture.

 The costs of praedial larceny

 Praedial larceny of crops, livestock, and fish and seafood (including the products of aquaculture) results in farmers and fishers suffering heavy losses, making them reluctant to invest.
 USAID has noted that praedial larceny, “robs legitimate producers, stifles incentives for farming entrepreneurs and, adversely affects the poor”.
 Furthermore, it acts as a strong disincentive for younger people to stay on the land, which is also a worldwide problem.

 A Caribbean-wide study by FAO found that 98% of all producers surveyed had experienced produce theft, amounting to over 300,000 fisherfolk families and well over a million crop and livestock farmers.
 More than 90% of those interviewed agreed that it was the single greatest disincentive to investment in agriculture.
 Praedial larceny is no longer just a petty crime but something that is conducted on a large scale.
 According to FAO, thefts have involved truckloads of bananas, a field of pineapples, or the contents of an aquaculture pond.
 Some aquaculture farmers have closed down their business because of heavy losses and high security costs.

 In addition to its economic consequences, praedial larceny also has implications for food safety.
 There is a minimum time between application of a pesticide and when the produce can be harvested.
 While farmers usually follow the recommendations, persons stealing a crop usually have no idea when the farmers applied the chemicals, thereby potentially endangering the lives of people who end up buying the produce.